gcv/dgraph/README.md

 and Limitations sections below).
 Clojure 1.1 is also required for the dgraph test suite.

+### Option 1: Ant

 1. Clone the dgraph Git repository.
 2. Run `ant package`.
-Please note that dgraph is not AOT compiled.
-(It is a tiny library.)
-3. Copy the dgraph jar to wherever you normally keep Clojure dependencies.
+3. Copy the resulting dgraph jar to wherever you normally keep Clojure dependencies.
 Make sure to add the jar to your project's classpath.

+### Option 2: Leiningen

+Add a dependency on `[dgraph "1.0.0"]` to your `project.clj` file.
+Leiningen will pull the dgraph dependency from Clojars.

+### Option 3: Maven

+dgraph is available on Clojars.